McLaughlin confident after first Indy 500 practice - Speedcafe

 The New Zealander proved the fastest of the Team Penske trio, and the second fastest Chevrolet with a fifth-placed result after a 228.473mph lap in the six-hour long session.

-Takuma Sato topped the session for in a one-two for Chip Ganassi Racing, with Scott Dixon in second.
+Takuma Sato topped the session in a one-two for Chip Ganassi Racing, with Scott Dixon in second.

 Stan Sport is the only way to watch every round of the IndyCar.
 Click here for all the action streaming ad-free, live and on demand.

-Team-mates Josef Newgarden and Will Power were ninth and 12th-fastest respectively.
+McLaughlin’s Penske team-mates, Josef Newgarden and Will Power, were ninth and 12th-fastest respectively.

 “Awesome to get back on track in the Pennzoil Chevy.
 The yellow sub is always a crowd favourite, but yeah, really good day for us,” McLaughlin said.